sukumardhoni/reciflix-ionic/readme.md

-3. landing page display in mobile device ( model it after instagram behaviour or as you suggested)
+3. X : landing page display in mobile device ( model it after instagram behaviour or as you suggested)
-4. help Mahesh push the code mean-reciflix-rest
+4. X : help Mahesh push the code mean-reciflix-rest
 5. Mahesh to look into image optimization and icon creation
 6. create an app.profile route to show User profile ( image , firstname, lastname, email)  (Mahesh)
+7. Documentation for creating custom icons (Mahesh) Create a custom favorite brief-case icon with heart icon also.
+   Protractor tests should be re-visited.(Mahesh)
+   Logo images should maintain the fixed size.